 Your alarm clock goes off, you roll over to get ready for work, but then … ugh.
 You just can’t do it because you’re too sick.
 Ever have one of those days?
 Your employees have, too.

 Unfortunately, everyone gets sick.
 Between colds, the flu, and other medical issues, workers might have days where they’re not able to work.
 In these situations, some employers offer their employees sick pay.
 What is sick pay?

 What is sick pay?

-Sick pay (sometimes called paid sick leave or paid sick days) is any paid time off you give employees while they are absent from work due to illness, injury, or disability.
-Sick pay is an attractive benefit that you can offer to employees.
-There is no federal law requiring businesses to provide sick pay.
+Sick pay (also called paid sick leave or paid sick days) is paid time off employees receive when they are absent from work due to illness, injury, or disability.
+Through paid sick leave, an employee receives their full wages or part of their wages when they are out sick.

 What is not considered sick pay?

 There are some medical expenses that a business may make to an employee that are not considered sick pay.

 - Workers’ compensation payments for any injury that occurred on the job or any illness the employee contracted due to the work environment